 Donald Trump’s Childhood Home Auction Buzz: Will Trump Bid On His Old House?
-[Opinion]

 As far as what Trump’s childhood home is expected to bring in at auction, Haghani wouldn’t even venture a guess.
 He said that this sale is all about what someone is willing to pay for the property.
 Since it is the childhood home of the next president, that value will be assigned by the purchaser.
 It will depend just how much the party is willing to spend to own a bit of Trump’s history.

 One big name had showed some interest in purchasing the house and that would be Donald Trump himself.
-Back in September he appeared on a late night show and he said he just might buy the property himself, but so far there is no word from Trump’s camp.
+Back in September, he appeared on a late night show and he said he just might buy the property himself, but so far there is no word from Trump’s camp.
 Haghani said they left messages with Trump’s people, but they haven’t had a response.
 Who knows, maybe Trump will send one of his staff to this auction to bid on his first home?
-As far as the inflated price this home is expected to fetch, Haghani said:
+As far as the inflated price this home is expected to fetch, Haghani said the following.

 “You’re not actually getting anything of tangible value for the Trump association, it’s all intangible,” said Mr. Haghani.
 “It’s like a baseball card.
 It’s whatever it’s worth to you.”